guzba/mummy/README.md

 * [Mummy in Production #1](https://forum.nim-lang.org/t/9902) - 500+ HTTP requests per second on a small VM, very light use of CPU+RAM
 * [Mummy in Production #2](https://forum.nim-lang.org/t/10066) - 100k concurrent WebSocket connections, room for 1M+

+## Other libraries built to work with Mummy

+* [Curly](https://github.com/guzba/curly/) - Makes using libcurl efficiently easy, great for HTTP RPC.
+* [Ready](https://github.com/guzba/ready) - A Redis client for multi-threaded servers.

 ## How is Mummy different?

 Mummy operates with this basic model: handle all socket IO on one thread and dispatch incoming HTTP requests and WebSocket events to a pool of worker threads.
 Your HTTP handlers probably won't even need to think about threads at all.